ethereum-optimism/design-docs/governance/advanced-delegation.md

 # Problem Statement + Context

 Advanced delegation, which mainly includes relative and absolute partial delegations, is a superset of basic delegation.
-Partial delegation allows delegators to distribute their voting power among multiple delegatees in a fractional manner.
+Partial delegation allows delegators to distribute their voting power among multiple delegates in a fractional manner.

 Currently, delegators have to use the `GovernanceDelegation` contract separately from the `GovernanceToken` to access advanced delegation features.
 This separation of contracts complicates integration for indexers and front-end clients, as they need to track events and interact with both contracts.
 It also poses challenges for future interoperability plans.
 To streamline the delegation experience and reduce complexity, a hook-based integration between the `GovernanceToken` and the `GovernanceDelegation` is proposed, consolidating the delegation logic and state into the `GovernanceDelegation`.